Rhode Island

 Exempt Data Categories

-Beyond entity-level exemptions, the RIDTPPA also carves out specific categories of data that are already regulated under federal law:
+Beyond entity-level exemptions, the RIDTPPA also carves out specific categories of data already regulated under federal law:

 - Protected health information (PHI) subject to HIPAA